Walter Lewin: Lectures

 For about 15 years (starting in 1982) Lewin presented a one-hour program weekly on MIT Cable TV.
 The shows were aired 24 hours per day helping freshmen with their weekly homework assignments.
 Videos of Lewin's lectures on Newtonian mechanics (1999), electricity and magnetism (2002) and the physics of vibrations and waves (2004), among others, could be viewed on the MIT OpenCourseWare web site until MIT removed them after finding that Lewin had sexually harassed a student in the online course.

 Since February 2015, Lewin has been running and managing his own YouTube channel called "Lectures by Walter Lewin.
 They will make you ♥ Physics".
 Several of his lectures have been viewed more than a million times.
 His 2011 farewell lecture "For the Love of Physics" has been viewed around 15 million times - 1 million times on MIT's OCW, 6.9 million times on the channel "For the Allure of Physics" and 6.9 million times on his personal channel.
-In 2007, The New York Times featured Lewin on the front page, talking about his influence on online education.

-In the summer of 2012, Lewin returned from his retirement to deliver a lecture series initiated and funded by the Japanese Broadcasting Corporation (NHK).
-Each lecture features a selection of physics demonstrations that Lewin has used in his lectures at MIT.
-The lectures consist of eight TV programs that were broadcast in Japanese on NHK in Japan in 2013.
-As of 2015, a region 2 DVD box set of this series is available in Japanese, with an optional partial English audio track and English subtitles.
+In 2007, a picture of Lewin swinging on a pendulum during a lecture at MIT, was shown on the front page of the New York Times "At 71, Professor is a Pendulum and a Web Star".

 Sexual harassment

 In early December 2014, MIT determined that Lewin had sexually harassed an online MITx learner, in violation of MIT's policies.
 Inside Higher Ed reported that this learner was one of at least 10 female students to whom Lewin had sent inappropriate messages, which MIT confirmed.
-The victim, a 32-year-old woman living in France, said that she came forward to ensure that the case was not forgotten, stating that Lewin pushed her to participate in sexual role-playing and asked for sexually explicit photos.
+The woman came forward to ensure that the case was not forgotten, stating that Lewin pushed her to participate in sexual role-playing and asked for sexually explicit photos.
 As a consequence of its internal investigation, MIT revoked Lewin's professor emeritus title, and removed his lectures from the institute's online learning platforms.